visual-learning/hw1/README.md

 We also provide a `requirements.txt` file which mirrors our conda environment and can be installed to a new conda environment using `pip install -r requirements.txt`.

 If the requirements.txt gives an error, you can follow the following instructions which ensure the exact versions.
+Please check the python version and cuda version of your machine.
+Python version can be checked from `python --version` and cuda version can be checked from `nvidia-smi`.
+After checking the cuda version, you can refer to this link (https://pytorch.org/get-started/previous-versions/) and install specific version of pytorch accordingly.

 ```
 virtualenv -p python vlra1